Illinois Quail Hunting

 - A higher recovery rate happens when you stay in the same spot you shot the birds and direct another hunter or guide with dogs to the location the quail landed.

-The purpose of the well know call, “Bob, Bob White”, of the male quail is to attract a mate and to warn off other males from his territory.
+The purpose of the well-known call of the mail quail, “Bob, Bob White”, is to attract a mate and to warn off other males from his territory.

 Each male bobwhite selects a territory in which to nest.
 The female is responsible for building a nest located on the ground and lays 12-15 eggs per clutch.